Teatro Arcobaleno Rainbow Theatre

 There were moments of suffering and conflict - moments when it seemed that there is no safe place in the land of Israel for any of its residents from all the many different cultures.

-The meetings within the framework of the theatre encouraged persons of different backgrounds to renew interaction among themselves, enabling them to discover the treasures hidden deep in the soul of each of us.
+Meetings within the framework of the theatre encouraged these youngster from different backgrounds to renew interaction among themselves, enabling them to discover the treasures hidden deep in the soul of each of us.
 Such discoveries teach us to like ourselves better, to love the people around us - to the point where we can become important elements in the positive effort to change and improve the world in which we live by beginning with ourselves and rippling out to others.

 Abir Hleihel, 18, Muslim from the village Jish.